pcaston/OpenPeerPower.github.io/source/_posts/2020-02-11-android-16-17-release.markdown

 og_image: /images/blog/2020-02-android-16-17-release/garage.png
 ---

-Over the last week, we've released some awesome new features and improvements to Home Assistant Companion for Android.
+Over the last week, we've released some awesome new features and improvements to Open Peer Power Companion for Android.
 I wanted to take a moment to highlight some of the recent things that we introduced in 1.6 and 1.7.

 ## Actionable notifications

 Now you can define action buttons to attach to a notification dynamically.
-When you click one of those buttons, an event is fired back to Home Assistant so you can take action based on the button chosen.
+When you click one of those buttons, an event is fired back to Open Peer Power so you can take action based on the button chosen.

 Here's an example to check with a user if they want to close the garage door after it has been left open for 30 minutes: